sanbox-irl/cosync/README.md

 }
 ```

 `Cosync` is **not** multithreaded, nor parallel -- it works entirely sequentially.
-Think of it as a useful way of expressing code that is multistaged and takes *time* to complete.
+Think of it as a useful way of expressing code that is multistaged and takes *time* to complete, that you want to do *later*.
 Moving cameras, staging actors, and performing animations often work well with `Cosync`.
-Loading asset files, doing mathematical computations, or doing IO should be done by more easily multithreaded runtimes.
+Loading asset files, doing mathematical computations, or doing IO should be done by more easily multithreaded runtimes such as [switchyard](https://github.com/BVE-Reborn/switchyard).

-This crate exposes two methods for driving the runtime: `run_until_stall`
-and `run_blocking`.
-You generally want `run_until_stall`, which attempts to do
-the task given, until it cannot (ie, is waiting), at which point is returns
-control to the caller.
+This crate exposes two methods for driving the runtime: `run_until_stall` and `run_blocking`.
+You generally want `run_until_stall`, which attempts process as much of the queue as it can, until it cannot (ie, a future returns `Poll::Pending`), at which point control is returned to the caller.

-Finally, this crate supports sending tasks from other threads.
-There are three ways
-to make new tasks.
+There are three ways to make new tasks.
 First, the `Cosync` struct itself has a `queue` method on it.
-Secondly,
-each task gets a `CosyncInput<T>` as a parameter, which has `get` (to get access to your `&mut
-T`) and `queue` to queue another task (which is at the end of the queue, not necessarily after
-the task which added it).
-Lastly, you can create a `CosyncQueueHandle` with
-`Cosync::create_queue_handle` which is `Send` and can be given to other threads to create new
-tasks for the `Cosync`.
+Secondly, each task gets a `CosyncInput<T>` as a parameter, which has `get` (to get access to your `&mut T`) and `queue` to queue another task (which is at the end of the queue, not necessarily after the task which added it).
+Lastly, you can create a `CosyncQueueHandle` with `Cosync::create_queue_handle` which is `Send` and can be given to other threads to create new tasks for the `Cosync`.

 This crate depends on only `std`.
-It is in an early state of development, but is in
-production ready state right now.
+It is in an early state of development, but is in production ready state right now.